MCECorpus/MCEC-DeID/README.md

 ### The Safe Harbor method

 The Safe Harbor method outlines a set of identifiers to be stripped from any publicly available information.
 These identifiers are linked with "the individual or of relatives, employers, or household members of the individual" ([U.S. Department of Health & Human Services](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#safeharborguidance), 2021/01/31).
 We have expanded these identifiers to include data specific to our needs.
-For instance, the Safe Harbor "A" identifier category (Names) has been expanded [here](insert-link) to include hypocorisms, which are relatively frequent in academic emails.
+For instance, the Safe Harbor "A" identifier category (Names) has been expanded [here](docs/HIPAA-tags.md) to include hypocorisms, which are relatively frequent in academic emails.
 See coding manual [examples](insert-link).

 ### FERPA protected information

 Like HIPAA, FERPA protects two types of information: education records, and personally identifiable information.

 "Education records are those records that are directly related to a student and are maintained by an educational agency or institution or by a party acting for the agency or institution.
 For more information, see the Family Educational Rights and Privacy Act regulations, 34 CFR §99.3." ([U.S. Department of Education.
 (2021, February 2). *Glossary*.
 Student Privacy.](https://studentprivacy.ed.gov/glossary#educational-records))

-"Personally identifiable information (PII) includes information that can be used to distinguish or trace an individual’s identity either directly or indirectly through linkages with other information"
+"Personally identifiable information (PII) includes information that can be used to distinguish or trace an individual’s identity either directly or indirectly through linkages with other information" [U.S. Department of Education.
+(2021, February 2). *Glossary*.
+Personally Identifiable Information (PII)](https://studentprivacy.ed.gov/glossary#header-for-P)

-34 CFR § 99.3

-The 2010 NIST guide extends the list of examples of indirect identifiers to include place of birth, race, religion, weight, activities, employment information, medical information, education information, and financial information (NIST
-2010 Special Publication 800-122, p.
-2-2).

-Techniques described that can be used to protect student level data include generalizing the data by grouping continuous values and applying top and bottom coding to either continuous or categorical data to avoid outliers; suppressing the data by deleting entire records or parts of records; introducing “noise” into the data by adding small amounts of variation into selected data; swapping the data by exchanging certain data elements in one record with the same data elements from a similar record; blanking and imputing for randomly selected records; and blurring by replacing data with the average value by replacing a selected value (e.g., an outlier) of a data element with the average value for that data element for the entire group.

 ## MCEC Codes/Keys